aravind-sadharani/chandraveena/src/pages/about.md

 Namaste.
 I am Balachander, an Indian classical musician, and a performing artist of Chandraveena.
 Chandraveena is a contemporary string instrument, designed and built to expresss my musical identity.
 Before I reached this stage, much has happened which have been contributing factors to my thinking process and musical style.
 This is the story of my Musical Journey.

 If you are looking for a [downloadable biography](/assets/Biography.pdf), click on the link.
-If you would like to get in touch, please write to me.
+If you like my musical philosophy and musical works, you can support me in my continued endeavour to produce good music.
+If you have a request, question or comment, please leave me a note.
+I am grateful for your appreciation and deeply value your patronage.

 <notice-box center=" ">

 <my-button to="/contact/">Leave a Note</my-button>
+<a href="https://www.paypal.me/Chandraveena"><unlinked-button>Support Me</unlinked-button></a>

 </notice-box>